Anchors, Drogues & Emergency Steering.

 a chum, backing up another anchor.

-Mine is a 10Kg version and I can store it in the bilge, normally the best place to put heavy items and its surprisingly easy to retrieve with the design of my saloon sole.
-Unfortunately there is not room down there for the CQR.
+Mine is a 10Kg version and I can store it in the bilge, normally the best place to put heavy items and it’s surprisingly easy to retrieve with the design of my saloon sole, or to keep it clean it easily fits in an under berth locker.
+Unfortunately there is not room in the bilge for the CQR that is less likely to be used.

 I also carry a 3.2 Kg Grapnel anchor with 5m of 6mm chain, this was purchased as a weight for my series drogue (see below) rather than the suggested diver weights or heavy chain so it could also be used as: